- Our Work

 - Foreign Assistance Data

 - Dollars to Results

-The Facilitating Public Investment (FPI) Project is a Php608.2 million ($14.8 million) five-year project which addresses the PFG intervention theme of regulatory quality.
-The project will work with the Philippine Government addressing the tax revenue inefficiencies, tax/duty evasion issues and public spending limitations to inform the Philippines’ fiscal management of public goods and services necessary to spur private investment.
+The Facilitating Public Investment (FPI) Project is a $15.3 million five-year project that works with the Government of the Philippines in addressing tax revenue inefficiencies, tax evasion issues and public spending bottlenecks, to enable the supply of public goods and services necessary to spur private investments.

 FPI is a USAID/Philippines project under the Partnership for Growth (PFG), a White House initiative.
 The PFG represents a partnership between the Philippines and the United States to promote broad-based and inclusive growth.
-The U.S. Government is working with the Government of the Philippines, the private sector and civil society organizations to help put the Philippines on an accelerated growth trajectory that benefits the majority of its population.
+Through the project, the U.S. Government is supporting the fiscal and budgetary reforms spearheaded by the Department of Budget and Management (DBM), Department of Finance and its two key bureaus, Bureau of Internal Revenue (BIR) and Bureau of Customs (BOC).
+USG is also engaging other government institutions, such as the Securities and Exchange Commission (SEC), both Houses of Congress, the private sector, civil society, and academia to help improve fiscal governance in the country.

-To support the expansion of public and private investment in the Philippines through higher tax revenue and public expenditure reforms.
+To support the expansion of public and private investments in the Philippines through higher tax revenues, improved public expenditure management and greater fiscal transparency.

 - Expand the tax base

 Last updated: August 17, 2016